lucabutikofer/LingraNR/README.md

 Management information is to be provided as two separate objects specifying harvest dates and fetilisation dates with fertilisation amounts in equivalent mineral nitrogen.
 See `?Lingranr` for details and `harvestExmpl; fertilisExmpl` for examples.

-To run LINGRA-N with example data:
+To run LINGRA-N with example data and plot the model outputs:

 ```R
 # Run model: